Teacher/Literacy Coordinator - Joshua Chivers

 We will be learning about animals including humans.
 We will learn the importance of keeping healthy and the impact it has on the human body.

 We will find out how plants and animals transport water and nutrients and explore the circulatory system and the function of the heart.
 We will discuss the effects of drugs on the human body.
 We will record data using scatter graphs, diagrams, bar charts and tables.

 We will then move onto learning about electricity.
 We will learn about how changing the thickness of a wire affects the brightness of a bulb, how changing the number of batteries affects the sound of a buzzer and how changing the number of light bulbs affects the brightness of a lamp.
 We will take measurements using a range of scientific equipment.

 We will be working on addition, subtraction, multiplication and division using efficient written methods.
-We will solve problems involving the 4 operations and will describe a wide variety of 2D and 3D shapes as well as their properties.
+We will solve problems involving the 4 operations and will begin to use decimals and fractions at a year six level.

 We will work on calculation using mental methods.

 We will be working on solving problems involving ratio and proportion, developing our reasoning skills and the ability to solve multi-step problems.

 Children will be inferring from pictures linked to the slave trade and the underground railroad.
 This will link closely to slavery and Harriet Tubman which we will be studying in History lessons.

 We are also reading ‘Suffragette’, where we will learn all about the rights of women and the battle to get the right to vote.
 We will be looking at civil rights movements.

 Finally, we will be reading ‘The Invention of Hugo Cabret’, a magical tale set in Paris.